NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 Preparing Evaluation Dataset
 ----------------------------

-Similarly if we want to score a diarizer model, we need to provide an scp like file for groundtruth label rttms.
+Similarly if we want to score a diarizer model, we need to provide an scp like file for groundtruth label file.
-Each groundtruth file should be in NIST Rich Transcription Time Marked (RTTM) format.
-Take one line from a rttm file for example:
+Each groundtruth label file should be in NIST Rich Transcription Time Marked (RTTM) format.
+Take one line from a RTTM file for example:

 .. code-block:: bash